-They say it takes two to tango and Vincent Simone and Flavia Cacace certainly prove the perfect pairing in their sensational new show.
-The dynamic dance duo are joined by a talented cast of performers for an exhilarating and entertaining fusion of musical theatre and traditional ballroom and Latin routines in Dance ‘Til Dawn.
+They say it takes two to tango and Vincent Simone and Flavia Cacace are the perfect partnership in their sensational new show.
+The dynamic dance duo are joined by a talented cast of performers for an exhilarating and entertaining fusion of musical theatre and traditional ballroom and Latin routines in Dance ’Til Dawn.

-The title almost sounds like a challenge – and if it were then Vincent and Flavia most certainly exceed expectations.
+The title almost sounds like a challenge – if it were, Vincent and Flavia would most certainly exceed expectations.
 Never mind dancing until dawn, I could watch this pair all week and still not tire of their astounding agility, perfect partnership and mesmerising musicality.
-(And if they wanted me to join in, I’d never be one to turn down the chance to dance… particularly with the flirtatious Vincent!)
+(And if they wanted me to join in, I’d never be one to turn down the chance to dance … particularly with the flirtatious Vincent!)

 Audience members at Milton Keynes Theatre last night knew they were in for a spectacular showcase from the Strictly Come Dancing stars, even before the cast backstage would have received their “overtures and beginners please” preparatory call.

 Vincent and Flavia dazzled dance fans nationwide when they first sashayed away from the confines of the ballroom and into theatre with Midnight Tango.
 The former world champions thrilled audiences with a tour of regional theatres and a stint in the West End.
 Over half a million people saw the Buenos Aires-set dance extravaganza during the production’s three year run.

 Now, cheeky ‘Italian stallion’ Vincent and the simply stunning Flavia are tango-ing their way to Tinseltown.
 Dance ‘Til Dawn is an affectionate spoof of the girl-meets-boy romantic comedies which typified the golden age of Hollywood.